The Comparative Literature Major

 Dear Comparative Literature Majors,

 I’m happy to discuss any questions you may have about whether a given course might satisfy requirements, including a course you may have taken in the past (it’s always helpful to bring along a syllabus from the course).
+The sooner you declare your major, the sooner we will be able to see and correct your Degree Audit (which we are still in the process of automating.

 Let me also remind you that that any literature class, in any department (including English), is potentially eligible for general credit in the Comparative Literature Major, whether or not it carries an LITR number.
 To discuss whether a particular class qualifies, please contact me.

-With best wishes for the new term,
+With best wishes for the rest of the spring semester,

 Samuel Hodgkin